eventhough/kevinandkaty.com/README.md

 ## Build

-Set baseUrl in `config.json` if needed.
+Set baseUrl in `config.json` if hosting site from a relative URL (i.e. not root /)

 ```bash
 $ npm run build